gn0mesort/vkfl/README.md

 ninja -C build documentation
 ```

-## Acknowledgements
+## Acknowledgments

 In earlier versions of VKFL, parts of `generate.py` were based on the equivalent file from
-[volk](https://github.com/zeux/volk).
-If you don't like VKFL you should give volk a try instead.
+[Volk](https://github.com/zeux/volk).
+If you don't like VKFL you should give Volk a try instead.
 Much of the current
 implementation was inspired by similar dispatch table generation scripts found in [Mesa](https://mesa3d.org/).